 HHV-8.
 HHV-8 is related to other herpes viruses, such as the viruses that cause cold sores and genital herpes, as well as cytomegalovirus (CMV).
 Other herpes viruses, however, are not the same as HHV-8 and are not thought to be risk factors for cancer.
 HHV-8 infection is associated with Kaposi sarcoma and primary effusion lymphoma (see Introduction).

 Epstein Barr virus (EBV).
 EBV is a herpes-related virus that causes mononucleosis.
 It is also associated with primary central nervous system lymphoma, high-grade B-cell lymphoma, and primary effusion lymphoma.

 Different factors cause different types of cancer.
-Researchers continue to look into what factors cause this type of cancer, including ways to prevent it.
+Researchers continue to look into what factors cause HIV/AIDS-related cancers, including ways to prevent them.
 Although there is no proven way to completely prevent an HIV/AIDS-related cancer, you may be able to lower your risk.
 The most effective way to reduce the risk of cancer is to take antiretroviral medication as it is prescribed (see Types of Treatment).
 Talk with your health care team for more information about your personal risk of cancer.

 The next section in this guide is Symptoms and Signs.
 It explains what body changes or medical problems an HIV/AIDS-related cancer can cause.
 Use the menu to choose a different section to read in this guide.